Ebra: Biography

 Ebra is a nomadic figure who has traveled widely in his day.
 Before coming to the United States, he lived in East Africa and the Middle East.
-His exact country of origin has not been identified.
+His exact country of origin has not been identified, although in season one he told Tina, "In Somalia, I am grillmaster."
+He is a war veteran, and may be a refugee.
+Further to the point, when butt-stabbed Richie goes to Ebraheim for urgent care in "Review," he asks to be told about "the factions."
+Ebra begins describing the roles of Siad Barre and Mohamed Farrah Aidid in the Somali Rebellion and Somali Civil War.
+Richie recognizes the proper nouns in the story from a movie by his favorite director, Ridley Scott: "Wait, is this shit fuckin' Black Hawk Down?
+Fuckin' Piven!"
 The original character description given to Gibson was that Ebra is "a mystery who's lived 1,000 lives."
-He is a war veteran, and may be a refugee from the Somali Civil War.
 In the pilot Ebra is anxious about eating Sydney's family meal because it looks like it might be pork, which he does not want to eat.
-In season one "grillmaster" Ebra prepares the Somalian dish chicken suqaar for "family meal" at the restaurant.

 According to Ebon Moss-Bachrach about the season-one crisis of "Review," when Sydney stabs Richie, "There's a protocol!
 They have a protocol in place.
 [Richie] immediately calls Ebraheim, they go straight up to the front, they know where to go.
 Ebraheim has experience with triage.
 It's like any other day for him."
 Ebra is described by one critic as a man of wisdom with a "strong, silent presence" that offers "a calming contrast to the high-decibel action surrounding him...the character is not just a kitchen hand but someone with a rich backstory and a sense of dignity that informs his work ethic."

-Gibson told Vulture in 2025, "If you take Ebra and you take Bear, they're anagrams.
-No one thought about that except me, okay?
-[Laughs.]
-I brought that up, and I think Christopher Storer said something like, 'Dude.'"
+Ebra has arthritis.
+He smokes cigars, most memorably at the Chess Pavilion at Lincoln Park facing Lake Michigan after he drops out of culinary school in season 2.